TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/dataGMember.md

 	<column data-g-member="Name"> </column>
 </pre>
 #####
- In Javascript:
+ In JavaScript:

-A javascript array of items, where the every array element is a javascript object with the "Name" field.
+A JavaScript array of items, where the every array element is a JavaScript object with the "Name" field.
 The "Name" field value is displayed in grid row in the column where the  **data-g-member** is set to "Name"

 <!--Start the highlighter-->